cast of "Is He Dead?"

 None of what we have accomplished over these last 15 years would have been possible without the support of all of our wonderful volunteers and our awesome community.
 If you want to get involved, there are so many ways you can in the future.
 You can act, direct, run lights or sound, build set, create props, sew costumes, run tech, usher, donate, become a business sponsor, join a committee, and a million other things we can’t list here.
 Click here to learn how to volunteer.
+We are also running a special Donation Drive in celebration for this momentous occasion – $1,500 for 15 Seasons!
+Click here to learn more and donate today!

 Our History